ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents

 \subsection{Fact Clustering}

-To model long-term interactions effectively, it is essential to identify relationships between facts spanning different sessions.
+To model long-term interactions, we need to find relations between facts from different sessions.
 Besides, mining causal edges by computing relations across all pairs of facts in the global history is time-consuming.
 To mitigate this, we introduce a fact clustering module.
 Let $\phi(\cdot)$ be an embedding function, e.g., Qwen3-Embedding-8B~\cite{Qwen3Embedding}, that maps a textual fact $f_i$ to a $d$-dimensional vector $\mathbf{h}_i \in \mathbb{R}^d$.
-We compute the semantic similarity between two facts using cosine similarity:
+We compute semantic similarity with cosine similarity:

 To partition $\mathcal{F}$ into disjoint clusters $\mathcal{C} = \{C_1, \dots, C_K\}$ efficiently, we employ a single-pass incremental clustering algorithm.
 We maintain a centroid vector $\mathbf{c}_k$ for each cluster.
 For each incoming fact $f_i$, we calculate its similarity with existing centroids.
-If the maximum similarity exceeds a threshold $\tau$, the fact is assigned to the corresponding cluster; otherwise, a new cluster is initialized with $f_i$ as its centroid.
-This strategy ensures that facts related to the same topic (e.g., ``puppy care'' or ``plant shopping'') are consolidated dynamically. {It allows us to perform causal mining within local clusters, significantly reducing computational overhead while preserving topical coherence.}
+If the maximum similarity exceeds a clustering threshold $\delta$, the fact is assigned to the corresponding cluster; otherwise, a new cluster is initialized with $f_i$ as its centroid.
+This strategy ensures that facts related to the same topic are consolidated dynamically.
+It lets us mine causal relations inside local clusters, which reduces computation while keeping topical coherence.